pgvalle/Stonker/README.md

 ## Motivation

-A realization hit me after playing a little bit with the stocks market and talking to friends: Either you are extremely lucky, have privileged information or can monitor stock price changes every second.
+A realization hit me after playing a little bit with the stock market and talking to friends: Either you are extremely lucky, privileged with relevant information or have time monitor stock prices every second.
 But I bet you are none of those, just like me.
 So here is Stonker to help you.

 ## The Journey